 To learn more, read our article: How to Establish a Clover Lawn

-You can convert part of your lawn to a display of ornamental grasses.
+You can convert part of your lawn to a display of ornamental or native grasses.
+There are many alternatives to choose from.
 These grasses are low maintenance and grow well in most soils.
 They seldom require fertilizer, and have few pest and disease problems.
 Ornamental grasses are also drought-resistant and low maintenance.
 When choosing ornamental grasses for your yard, consider the characteristics of each variety.
 They are categorized as:

 Cool-season grasses grow best at temperatures ranging from 15 to 24° centigrade (59 to 75° fahrenheit).
 New growth starts as soon as temperatures rise above freezing in spring, in temperate climate zones.
 Growth slows and flowers bloom by early summer.

 Warm-season grasses prefer temperatures ranging from 26 to 35° C ( 78 to 95° F).
 New growth begins after the soil warms up to 16° C. Growth slows and flowers start to bloom by mid-summer, and continuing through fall.

 Ranging from slow creepers to aggressive spreaders, running grasses are useful for erosion control on slopes or as ground cover.

 These grasses grow in tufts.
 They make fine specimens and are also effective planted in groups or masses.
 Most ornamental grasses commonly used in gardens today are clump-forming.

 Most grasses prefer a sunny area, especially the more brightly colored varieties.